kingsimba/nc-runtime/README.md

 # Design Notes

 To be honest, I fall behind in terms of modern C++.
 Because I held a biased and negative attitude towards it and didn't spend much time to learn it.
 And in the New Years Days of 2021, I decide to rediscover modern C++.
 And see how things can be different if I use C++ 14.

-## std::shared_ptr vs self-implemented smart pointer.

-### The internal of shared_ptr
+## The internal of shared_ptr

 Before discussing the pros-and-cons of both implementations, I dive into the internal of `std::shared_ptr`